johntellsall/shotglass/DEMOS.md

 programmers did lots of fixes all over the codebase, we'd see lots of little changes.

-The following shows each minor version of Django, from 1.0 in 2008 to 1.10 in 2016.
+The following shows each minor release of Django, from 1.0 in 2008 to 1.10 in 2016.

 ```